AquaShyWasp/AutoOS/README.md

 If you are a developer, AutoOS is basically a large framework with all the boring and hard work already done for you.

-To make your own script for AutoOS:
-Create your script in the scripts folder.
+To make your own script for AutoOS, first create your script in the scripts folder.

 You must name it this way:

 `[Category]ScriptName.ahk`

-Category you can type whatever you want but would be nice if everyone uses a set of standard categories.
+In Category you can type whatever you want but would be nice if everyone uses a set of standard categories.

-Add this lines at the top:
+Add this lines at the top of your script:

 ```
 ScriptLoaded := true